TWENTY-FIRST CENTURY PERSPECTIVES

 NINETEENTH CENTURY PERSPECTIVES

-Marie Joseph Paul Yves Roch Gilbert du Motier, Marquis de Lafayette (1757-1834), French general, statesman, and nobleman who fought for American freedom and independence as a divisional commander in the Continental Army during the Revolutionary War, wrote upon learning of Kosciuszko's death:
+Marie Joseph Paul Yves Roch Gilbert du Motier, Marquis de Lafayette (1757-1834), French general, statesman, and storied nobleman who fought for American freedom and independence as a divisional commander in the Continental Army during the Revolutionary War, delivered a eulogy in memory of Kosciuszko during the related Mass on October 30, 1817 in the Church of Saint Roch in Paris, France, for which he stated in part, that:

 "To speak of Kosciuszko is to recall a man who was greatly respected by his enemies, even the very monarchy against whom he had fought.
 His name belongs to the entire civilized world and his virtues belong to all mankind.
 America ranks him among her most illustrious defenders.
 Poland mourns him as the best of patriots whose entire life was sacrificed for her liberty and sovereignty.
 France and Switzerland stand in awe over his ashes, honoring them as the relic of a superior man, a Christian, and a friend of mankind.
 Russia respects in him the undaunted champion whom even misfortune could not vanquish."